Skip to main content

 default:"Rallly"

-This name is used as the sender name for all transactional emails.
+Sender name for all transactional emails.

 INITIAL_ADMIN_EMAIL